dcossia-proj/PC-Link-U/README.md

 ### Asymmetrical Mode

 Asymmetrical Mode adds the client device as a separate monitor while keeping the PC’s primary display intact.
 This mode is ideal for scenarios requiring dual-screen setups, such as Wii U or Nintendo DS/3DS emulation, where the PC screen displays the main game and the client device acts as a secondary screen (e.g., the Wii U GamePad or DS bottom screen).
 Also could be used just to make a client act as a dedicated monitor.
+Good example can be seen here: https://www.reddit.com/r/SteamDeck/comments/1kscuvz/my_steam_deck_can_now_be_used_as_basically_a/

 #### OBS